Liu-Zhiying/BackupWindowsToNAS/README_EN_US.md

 * If you are Windows 8 or higher x64 user,using Software build with .NET Framework 4

+* Run BackupOSToNAS.exe in package and input parameters then click button

 ### Note

 * SMB1.0 is unsupported